riscv-non-isa/riscv-elf-psabi-doc/riscv-elf.md

   linker to disallow linking ELF files with incompatible ABIs together.
   * EF_RISCV_RVC (0x0001): This bit is set when the binary targets the C ABI, which allows instructions to be aligned to 16-bit boundries (the base RV32 and RV64 ISAs only allow 32-bit instruction alignment).
+When linking objects which specify EF_RISCV_RVC, the linker is permitted to use RVC instructions such as C.JAL in the relaxation process.
   * EF_RISCV_FLOAT_ABI_SINGLE (0x0002)
   * EF_RISCV_FLOAT_ABI_DOUBLE (0x0004)
   * EF_RISCV_FLOAT_ABI_QUAD (0x0006): These three flags identify the floating